Tyshawn Sorey: Early life and career

 Sorey grew up in Newark, New Jersey, and attended Newark Arts High School.
 As a teenager, he participated in the New Jersey Performing Arts Center Jazz for Teens program, through which he was awarded a Star-Ledger Scholarship.

 In 2004, Sorey completed a B.Music in jazz studies and performance at William Paterson University, where he began as a classical trombone major before transferring to jazz drumming.

 After a number of years recording and performing as a sideperson for artists including Vijay Iyer and Steve Lehman, Sorey's first album as leader was released on Firehouse 12 Records in 2007.
-The 2-CD That/Not features various configurations of Sorey, trombonist Ben Gerstein, pianist Cory Smythe, and bassist Thomas Morgan performing an extensive array of works, from "Seven Pieces for Trombone Quartet" to the forty-three minute "Permutations for Solo Piano."
-Sorey primarily plays drums, but also makes appearances on piano, including on the album's opening track.
+The 2-CD That/Not features various configurations of Sorey, trombonist Ben Gerstein, pianist Cory Smythe, and bassist Thomas Morgan performing an array of works, from "Seven Pieces for Trombone Quartet" to the 43-minute "Permutations for Solo Piano".
+Sorey mainly plays drums, but also makes appearances on piano, including on the opening track.
 The material recorded for the album exceeded even the constraints of a two-disc set: a subsequent digital release of That/Not includes five additional pieces from the same sessions, including two "4 Hands" piano tracks.

-Sorey released his second album, Koan, in June 2009.
-Featuring Todd Neufeld (on electric and acoustic guitar) and Thomas Morgan (on bass and acoustic guitar), the 482 Music release was reviewed favorably by All About Jazz and the BBC, included in the 2009 Village Voice Jazz Critics’ Poll, and praised in NPR's "Take Five's Top 10 Jazz Records Of 2009".
+Sorey's second album, Koan, was released in 2009.
+Featuring Todd Neufeld on electric and acoustic guitar and Thomas Morgan on bass and acoustic guitar, the 482 Music release was reviewed favorably by All About Jazz and the BBC, included in the 2009 Village Voice Jazz Critics’ Poll, and praised in NPR's "Take Five's Top 10 Jazz Records Of 2009".

-In the fall of 2009, Sorey enrolled in a master’s program at Wesleyan University to study composition with Anthony Braxton.
-He completed his M.A. in the spring of 2011 before beginning a doctoral program at Columbia University in the fall.
-His enrollment at Columbia coincided with the release of his highly-lauded Oblique – I.
+In 2009, Sorey enrolled in a master’s program at Wesleyan University to study composition with Anthony Braxton.
+He completed his M.A. in 2011 and entered the doctoral program at Columbia University that fall.
+His enrollment at Columbia coincided with the release of his Oblique – I.

 During the six years of doctoral study that followed, Sorey worked closely with George E. Lewis and Fred Lerdahl; off-campus, he recorded three albums with pianist Cory Smythe and bassist Chris Tordini.
 The first of these, Alloy, was released on Pi Recordings in 2014.
 For The Inner Spectrum of Variables, the trio was joined by three string performers: violinist Fung Chern Hwei, violist Kyle Armbrust, and cellist Rubin Kodheli.
-The Chicago Reader called The Inner Spectrum of Variables "one of the year's most arresting and ambitious recordings", and The Nation included the album in their "Ten Best Albums of 2016"; Nextbop's Rob Shepherd named it the best jazz album of the decade.
-The following year, Sorey returned to the trio format for Verisimilitude, which was listed third in both the 2017 NPR Music Jazz Critics Poll and The New York Times Best Jazz Albums of 2017.
+The Chicago Reader called The Inner Spectrum of Variables "one of the year's most arresting and ambitious recordings", and The Nation included the album in its "Ten Best Albums of 2016"; Nextbop's Rob Shepherd named it the best jazz album of the decade.
+In 2017, Sorey returned to the trio format for Verisimilitude, which was listed third in both the 2017 NPR Music Jazz Critics Poll and The New York Times Best Jazz Albums of 2017.